Profile

 The Advice

 "A&A Limousine's business model of limo's and sedans place the company in a specialty market.
-Without a fleet of mini-buses and vans, clientele is limited to individuals and small intimate groups," says Dale Bruder.
+Without a fleet of mini-buses and vans, clientele is limited to individuals and small intimate groups," says Business Coach Dale Bruder.

 Aegerter's niche exposes his business to low-cost competitors from entry-level limousine companies, many of which have only one or two cars and tend to leave the market as quickly as they enter it.
 His competitive advantage is 22 years of experience.

-"Aegerter has seen it all," Bruder says.
+"Aegerter has seen it all," Coach Bruder says.
 He mentors his drivers in the nuances of the service and handpicks drivers from a pool of experienced police, fire and ambulance people.
 "Hiring criteria include being worldly, cultured, knowledgeable about the city and service oriented." he adds.

 Aegerter should nurture strategic alliances with established limousine companies who keep close tabs on the quality of their vehicles and drivers.
 No single company has enough cars or first-class drivers to handle a large corporate event or recover from a mechanical breakdown in 15 minutes.
 The purpose of the alliance is to provide the customer with a consistent, quality limousine experience.

-The reputation of a premier service depends upon the perceptions of the customers, Bruder says.
+The reputation of a premier service depends upon the perceptions of the customers, Coach Bruder says.
 The vehicle and driver are merely transportation, but the interaction between driver and customers define the limousine experience.
 Drivers should be trained to handle sensitive, delicate and abusive situations as well as they handle the cars.
 They should be flexible, receptive to spontaneous changes in customer plans and able to treat celebrities in a dignified and professional manner.

-Aegerter's longevity in the limo business is derived from the company's reputation, Bruder says.
+Aegerter's longevity in the limo business is derived from the company's reputation, Coach Bruder says.
 Referrals build business based on quality of service rather than volume.
 Customers with a memory of superior limousine service are the best source of referrals.
 A&A Limousine should personalize the customer's experience from the first phone inquiry to the last time the car door is opened.

 Customers hire limousines expecting someone to cater to their needs.
 They expect to do what they want, when they want and are willing to pay for a high level of service.
 At times, entry-level limousine services act as glorified cab services.
-"They take people from point to point, and in their short business lives of two or three years, undermine public perceptions," says Bruder.
+"They take people from point to point, and in their short business lives of two or three years, undermine public perceptions," says Coach Bruder.
 Aegerter should explore ways to push industry standards and try to prevent experiences reflecting badly on all limousine services.

 Aegerter donates limousine rides to charity fund-raising events.
 The rides are sold in silent auctions to those who may be A&A's natural customers.
 He should continue to be available and active in the fundraising community, packaging the gratis limo rides with fine dining, resort getaways and other entertainment.